- 1930 - 1964 Calshot

 3. How does the vessel’s shape or form combine and contribute to her function?
 Overall aesthetic impact of the vessel, her lines, material she was built from and her setting.
 Does she remain in her working environment?

-Calshot’s form and internal layout reflect her dual purpose function, operating both as a tug and a passenger tender.
-She is fitted with first and second class saloons, allowing her to carry 556 passengers down below, while her large timber-built fore and aft decks gave space for steerage passengers.
+CALSHOT’s form and internal layout reflected her dual purpose function, operating both as a tug and a passenger tender.
+She was fitted with first and second class saloons, allowing her to carry 556 passengers down below, while her large timber-built fore and aft decks gave space for steerage passengers.
 Her riveted steel hull was strongly constructed to facilitate her work towing and manoeuvring liners in and out of port.
-Aesthetically, her robust external appearance is well suited to the practicalities of her role as a tug, but the quality of her interiors in terms of both design and craftsmanship are a true reflection of the class structure and society at the time of her build.
-Calshot currently remains afloat in Southampton Docks, the area where she spent the majority of her working life and to which she has the strongest links.
+Aesthetically, her robust external appearance was well suited to the practicalities of her role as a tug, but the quality of her interiors in terms of both design and craftsmanship were a true reflection of the class structure and society at the time of her build.
+CALSHOT was afloat in Southampton Docks for many years, before being dismantled at St James' Wharf in 2022.

 Author: Hannah Cunliffe, Director, National Historic Ships UK